Cloud Foundry Overview

 One UAA server grants access to BOSH, and holds accounts for the CF operators who deploy runtimes, services, and other software onto the BOSH layer directly.
 The other UAA server controls access to the Cloud Controller, and determines who can tell it to do what.
 The Cloud Controller UAA defines different user roles, such as admin, developer, or auditor, and grants them different sets of privileges to run CF commands.
 The Cloud Controller UAA also scopes the roles to separate, compartmentalized Orgs and Spaces within an installation, to manage and track use.

 Cloud Foundry uses the git system on GitHub to version-control source code, buildpacks, documentation, and other resources.
 Developers on the platform also use GitHub for their own apps, custom configurations, and other resources.
 To store large binary files, such as droplets, CF maintains an internal or external blobstore.
-To store and share temporary information, such as internal component states, CF uses MySQL, Consul, and etcd.
+CF uses MySQL to store and share temporary information, such as internal component states.

 Cloud Foundry generates system logs from Cloud Foundry components and app logs from hosted apps